 The "Poet's Daffodil" in the wild today

 Incredibly, this remarkable wildflower is alive and well in Ukraine.
-They have a preserve there called "The Valley of the Narcissi." where over 600 acres of these magnificent flowers bloom each spring.
+They have a preserve there called "The Valley of the Narcissi."
+Over 600 acres of these magnificent flowers bloom each spring.

 From the ancient poets to Wordsworth and beyond